llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first operand is the vector value to be written to memory.
-The second operand is the base pointer for the store.
-It has the same underlying type as the value operand.
-The third operand is a vector of boolean values with the same number of elements as the return type.
+The first argument is the vector value to be written to memory.
+The second argument is the base pointer for the store.
+It has the same underlying type as the value argument.
+The third argument is a vector of boolean values with the same number of elements as the return type.
 The fourth is the explicit vector length of the operation.

-The :ref:`align <attr_align>` parameter attribute can be provided for the second operand.
+The :ref:`align <attr_align>` parameter attribute can be provided for the second argument.

 Semantics:
 """"""""""

-The '``llvm.vp.store``' intrinsic reads a vector from memory in the same way as the '``llvm.masked.store``' intrinsic, where the mask is taken from the combination of the '``mask``' and '``evl``' operands in the usual VP way.
-The alignment of the operation (corresponding to the '``alignment``' operand of '``llvm.masked.store``') is specified by the ``align`` parameter attribute (see above).
-If it is not provided then the ABI alignment of the type of the '``value``' operand as specified by the :ref:`datalayout string<langref_datalayout>` is used instead.
+The '``llvm.vp.store``' intrinsic reads a vector from memory in the same way as the '``llvm.masked.store``' intrinsic, where the mask is taken from the combination of the '``mask``' and '``evl``' arguments in the usual VP way.
+The alignment of the operation (corresponding to the '``alignment``' argument of '``llvm.masked.store``') is specified by the ``align`` parameter attribute (see above).
+If it is not provided then the ABI alignment of the type of the '``value``' argument as specified by the :ref:`datalayout string<langref_datalayout>` is used instead.

 Examples: